Get to know our school leaders, teachers, and staff below. Our entire team is dedicated to the success of all students.

 Brittany Balog, M.A.

-Brittany Balog has been a teacher in Arizona for more than 15 years.
+Brittany Balog has been a teacher in Arizona for nearly 20 years.
 After moving from Montana to Arizona, she began her teaching career in 6th grade teaching language arts & social studies.
+Studying ancient civilizations was a highlight for her!
 She taught 6th grade for two years, then moved to a self-contained 4th grade classroom, where she taught for four years, and was a gifted cluster teacher for two of those years.
+Around this time, Brittany was selected to be part of the district-wide curriculum team for history/social studies that helped to adopt the best (social studies) program for all K-8 students.

 After discovering her passion for gifted education, she accepted her next teaching position as a gifted self-contained teacher for highly/profoundly gifted students in a mixed 3rd/4th grade classroom, then only 3rd grade as numbers increased.
-Eventually, she moved closer to home to teach ELA (English Language Arts) as a 5th grade gifted cluster teacher at a charter school.
+Eventually, she moved closer to home to teach social studies and reading as a 5th grade gifted cluster teacher at a charter school.
 With her background in gifted education, she became a gifted specialist in the Deer Valley Unified School District, which is one of the largest districts in the Phoenix-metro area.
-She had the opportunity to bring all of her knowledge and expertise together as the Gifted Lead Teacher in DVUSD.
-She is now excited to bring her passion, knowledge, and expertise for gifted education to Ignite Learning Academy!
+She had the opportunity to bring all her knowledge and expertise together as the Gifted Lead Teacher in DVUSD and then as a gifted teacher at ILA.
+As a gifted educator, she integrated social studies concepts into all nonfiction reading and projects that she could!
+Her true dreams came true when she was asked to teach social studies for ILA!

-She is married to a fellow teacher, who teaches PE in another school district, and she is a mom of two gifted sons along with a dog and a desert tortoise.
-She enjoys the unique perspective she can bring to teaching by raising gifted children!
-She is an entrepreneur and runs a successful skincare business in her free time along with dabbling in Real Estate.
-For fun, she enjoys reading, hiking, "glamping," and most importantly, spending time with her family.
+She is married to a fellow teacher, who teaches STEM, and she is a mom of two sons along with a dog and a desert tortoise.
+She enjoys the unique perspective she can bring to teaching social studies with her diverse background and true love for history!
+On that note, when taking the Renzulli Profiler, history ended up being #1 for her top interests.
+For fun, Brittany enjoys watching documentaries, hiking, traveling, and most importantly, spending time with her family.

 Degrees and Certifications: